L1ghtError/abnet/README.md

 # abnet (ASIO-Based Networking Library)

 `abnet` is an [ASIO](https://github.com/chriskohlhoff/asio/tree/asio-1-32-0)-based networking library built with **NO** boost dependency. <br>
-Its primary goal is to provide a minimal, cross-platform BSD socket-like API.
+Its primary goal is to provide a minimal, cross-platform BSD-like socket API.

 ## Installation
 To start using this lib, you only need to include `abnet.hpp` header to your project.